RensVlooswijk/PIT-Internship/README.md

 ## Conclusion:

+For more detailed information about this project, its future scope, and how it can be taken forward, please refer to my [transfer document](/Documents/Transfer%20Document).
+But in as far for the learning outcomes.
 **Professional Duties**

 The "Language Learning through Virtual Reality" project showcased professional duties at a junior bachelor level.
 The design and implementation of the VR solution, detailed API research, and careful project planning are all indicative of this.